-Even though AutoTweet makes it very easy to publish social posts from your Joomla!™ site, by default on Page Load mode (with the System-Automator Plugin), it still requires visiting the site's frontend to process Requests and Posts; or it requires you to log, click on the Publish button to complete the publishing operation.
+Perfect Publisher makes it very easy to publish social posts from your Joomla!™ site.
+By default, Perfect Publisher works on Page Load mode (with the System-Automator Plugin).
+In this way, it requires visiting the site's front-end to process Requests and Posts.
+Or, it requires you to click on the Publish button to complete the publishing operation.
 In addition, there is no way to be 100% sure of the publishing time.

-Our job is to automate your life, making repeated and time-consuming procedures a breeze.
-To this end, we offer different publishing automation possibilities for AutoTweet.
+Our job is to make your life easier, making repeated and time-consuming procedures a breeze.
+To this end, we offer different publishing automation possibilities for Perfect Publisher.

-These features are available only in AutoTweetNG PRO and Joocial.
+These features are available only in Perfect Publisher Basic and PRO.